MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/best-practices-for-dimensional-model-using-dataflows.md

 - Making the transformation dataflows source-independent.

 :::image type="complex" source="media/StagingDataflows.png" alt-text="Staging dataflows":::
-   Image emphasizing staging dataflows and staging storage, and showing the data being accessed from the data source by the staging dataflow, and entities being stored in either Datavers or Azure Data Lake Storage.
-The entities are then shown being tranformed along with other dataflows, which are then sent out as queries.
+   Image emphasizing staging dataflows and staging storage, and showing the data being accessed from the data source by the staging dataflow, and entities being stored in either Cadavers or Azure Data Lake Storage.
+The entities are then shown being transformed along with other dataflows, which are then sent out as queries.
 :::image-end:::

 ## Transformation dataflows